 Victorian houses are known for their elegant architecture and ornate detailing.
-But these generously proportioned homes also tend to be sturdily built.
+But these generously proportioned homes also tend to be sturdily built, making them popular options for home renovation projects.
 With clever additions, an exterior makeover, and a rework of their layouts, they make fine homes for the 21st century.

 To do your Victorian home renovation justice, you need to consider two major factors.
 Firstly, which major changes or additions would you like to make?
 Popular alterations include:

 - knocking through front and back reception rooms;